jruwaard/aph_ema_handbook/docs/study-design.md

 population.

-## What are the qualities of the EMA measures?
+## What are the Qualities of the EMA Measures?
 \index{EMA!Passive EMA}
 \index{EMA!Active EMA}
 \index{Measurement error}